 With the standard 120V Leaf charger, charging takes a bit longer - up to 20 hours to charge from zero battery power.

-In most cases, purchasing the Level 2 home charger is recommended.
+In most cases, purchasing the Level 2 charging station in your home is highly recommended.
 Perhaps an exception would be if you work or study near a public charging station and isn’t an inconvenience to reach.

 A map of DC fast charging points for the Nissan Leaf can be found on the Nissan website.
 Provided you’re within a city or large town, you should have no trouble finding a place to fast-charge your Nissan Leaf.